melmanm/melmanm.github.io/_posts/2023-01-30-article3-openid-connect-session-management.md

 - OAuth2.0
 ---

-OpenId-Connect **session** represents the context of logged-in user, maintained between Applications and Identity Provider Server.
+OpenId-Connect **session** represents the authenticated user context, maintained between Applications and Identity Provider Server.
 Session enables applications to provide seamless authentication experience by:

 * **Avoiding frequent authentication** – As long as there is active session available, application can acquire new access/id tokens from Identity Provider Server, without user being asked to re-authenticate.